mihalyTothUni/Game_Of_Life/README.md

 # Project for BME programming 3
-Game of life with gui and customisable parameters
+Game of life with a swing GUI and customisable parameters

-This is a barebones second year CS project, treat it as such

 # Features
 Manage square, hexagonal and triangular cells